fghaas/fghaas.github.io/content/articles/resources/presentations/devopsdaysberlin-2022.md

 In English (in contrast to some other languages), when whitespace *precedes* punctuation, it's almost always wrong.
 The correct sequence at the end of a sentence is full-stop (or exclamation mark, or question mark) *followed* by whitespace.
-Likewise, its first comma, then whitespace.
+Likewise, it's first comma, then whitespace.
 First semicolon, then whitespace.

 There are select exceptions to this rule: whitespace does precede the